Shard theory for $g$-fans: Shards

 \end{defi}

 \begin{exam} \begin{itemize} \item[(1)] Let $A$ be a rank 2 $g$-finite algebra.
 Then $\Sigma(A)$ is given as follows:

-where $C_1,\cdots,C_\ell,C_1'\cdots,C_m'$ are one-dimensional cone generated by an indecomposable presilting complex.
-Then the shrads are illustrated as follows:
+where $C_1,\cdots,C_\ell,C_1'\cdots,C_m'$ are one-dimensional cones generated by an indecomposable presilting complex.
+Then the shards are illustrated as follows:

-Namely, two lines intersecting at the origin consisting of $C(A)$ (and $C(A[1])$) are two shards, and $C_1,\cdots,C_\ell,C_1'\cdots,C_m'$ are distinct shards.
-Note that all shards contain the origin, but they are not continue through the origin.
-This is a natural analog of the original definition of shards \cite{Re2,Re3}. \item[(2)] Let $A$ be a preprojective algebra of Dynkin type.
+Namely, two lines intersecting at the origin bounding $C(A)$ (and $C(A[1])$) are two shards, and $C_1,\cdots,C_\ell,C_1'\cdots,C_m'$ are distinct shards.
+Note that all shards contain the origin, but they do not continue through the origin.
+This is a natural analog of the original definition of shards \cite{Re3,Re4}. \item[(2)] Let $A$ be a preprojective algebra of Dynkin type.
 Then $\Sigma(A)$ is the Coxeter fan \cite[Theorem 8.4]{AHIKM} and hence it is a hyperplane arrangement.
-Thus the shards of $\Sigma(A)$ is the exactly same as the original shard of \cite{Re2,Re3}. \end{itemize} \end{exam}
+Thus, the shards of $\Sigma(A)$ are exactly the same as the original shards of \cite{Re3,Re4}. \item[(3)] Let $A$ be a finite dimensional algebra.
+Then a basic hyperplane is a shard.
+Indeed, a basic hyperplane is a plate by Proposition \ref{property of g-cone} (5).
+Moreover, for a basic hyperplane, consider a small wall $\UU$ in it and an $(n-2)$-dimensional cone $\LL=C(L)$ for some $\LL\in\twosilt^{n-2}A$ such that $\LL$ is a face of $\UU$.
+Then Theorem \ref{poset hyperplane} implies that $\UU$ is a facet of the maximum chamber of $\C(A,\LL)$ and hence it is not cut along $\LL$.
+Thus a basic hyperplane itself is a shard. \end{itemize} \end{exam}

-\begin{defi} \begin{itemize} \item[(1)] The unique hyperplane containing a shard $\Sigma$ is denote by $H(\Sigma)$. \item[(2)] We call chamber $\TT\in\C(A)$ an \emph{upper chamber} of shard $\Sigma$ if $\dim(\TT\cap\Sigma)=\dim(\Sigma)$ and $\TT$ belongs to the positive half-space defined by $H(\Sigma)$.
+\begin{defi} \begin{itemize} \item[(1)] The unique hyperplane containing a shard $\Sigma$ is denoted by $H(\Sigma)$. \item[(2)] We call a chamber $\TT\in\C(A)$ an \emph{upper chamber} of shard $\Sigma$ if $\dim(\TT\cap\Sigma)=\dim(\Sigma)$ and $\TT$ belongs to the positive half-space defined by $H(\Sigma)$.
 Or equivalently, an upper chamber of a shard $\Sigma$ has a facet contained in $\Sigma$ such that the chamber adjacent through that facet is lower in the poset $\C(A)$.
 Dually, we can define a \emph{lower chamber} of a shard $\Sigma$.
-We denote by $\Up(\Sigma)$ (resp. $\Lo(\Sigma)$) the set of upper chambers (resp. lower chambers) of $\Sigma$. \item[(3)]We say that a shard $\Sigma$ is a \emph{lower shard} of $\RR$ if $\RR$ is an upper chamber of $\Sigma$. \item[(4)]For a shard $\Sigma$, we define \end{itemize} \end{defi}
+We denote by $\Up(\Sigma)$ (resp. $\Lo(\Sigma)$) the set of upper chambers (resp. lower chambers) of $\Sigma$. \item[(3)]We say that a shard $\Sigma$ is a \emph{lower shard} of $\RR$ if $\RR$ is an upper chamber of $\Sigma$. \item[(4)]For a shard $\Sigma$, we denote the set of small walls in $\Sigma$ by $\sw(\Sigma)$, that is, \end{itemize} \end{defi}

-The following lemma is an analog of \cite[Lemma 9-7.7]{Re3}
+The following lemma is an analog of \cite[Lemma 9-7.7]{Re4}.

 \begin{lemm} Let $\Sigma\in\shard A$. \begin{itemize} \item[(1)] Let $\MM$ and $\NN$ be chambers of $\Up(\Sigma)$.
-Then there exists a sequence of small walls $\FF_0:=\MM\cap\Sigma$, $\FF_1,\cdots,\FF_{k-1},\FF_k=:\NN\cap\Sigma$ in $\sw(\Sigma)$ such that $\FF_{i-1}$ and $\FF_i$ are adjacent.
+Then there exists a sequence $\FF_0:=\MM\cap\Sigma$, $\FF_1,\cdots,\FF_{\ell-1},\FF_\ell=:\NN\cap\Sigma$ of small walls in $\sw(\Sigma)$ such that $\FF_{i-1}$ and $\FF_i$ are adjacent $(1\leq i\leq \ell-1)$.